manonamora/Twine-Template/README.md

 ## Harlowe Templates (TBA)

 ## SugarCube Templates
 The templates in this folder are made for SugarCube 2.36.1.
-Any use with a previous version may break the code.\
+Any use with a previous or later version may break the code.\
-The HTML template file can be opened in any Twine 2 version from  2.3.16 onward.
+The HTML template file can be opened in any Twine 2 version from 2.36.1 onward.
+> All the templates will be updated for 2.37, a copy of the 2.36.1 will be kept available.

 The templates are organised in 2 categories:
 * Code Templates (settings, character creator)